amarakov/amarakov.github.io/_drafts/Value-of-Quantum-Communications.md

 <h2>The Current State of Play</h2>

 Despite its relative youth, the current body of quantum comms literature is intimidating in its breadth and depth.
 The protocols, implementations, security analyses, tweaks, demonstrations, and so on are multitudinous.
 As far as I know, there is no good quantum communications primer, except for whichever parts of the quantum computing literature are applicable.
 Maybe I will write one?
-Good introductions to quantum computing range from _the_ textbook [Quantum Computing and Quantum Information], to this useful article [War on the Rocks link], or a quantum computing text book slowly being built as a spaced-repetition website [Nielsen and Matuschak].
+Good introductions to quantum computing range from _the_ textbook <a href="https://www.amazon.com/Quantum-Computation-Information-10th-Anniversary/dp/1107002176">Quantum Computing and Quantum Information</a>, to this useful article at <a href="https://warontherocks.com/2017/11/leap-quantum-technology-primer-national-security-professionals/"> War on the Rocks</a>, or a quantum computing text book slowly being built as an online spaced-repetition website: <a href="https://quantum.country/qcvc">Quantum Computing for the Very Curious</a>.

 Nonetheless, no specialized knowledge of quantum mechanics is required to see that the Quantum Communications field is full of activity.
 There are multiple commercial ventures selling quantum key distribution (QKD) equipment.
-The Chinese 'quantum' satellite, _Micius_, made a big splash several years ago by distributing quantum keys between ground stations 1200 km apart _[citation]_.
+The Chinese 'quantum' satellite, _Micius_, made a big splash several years ago by distributing quantum keys between ground stations <a href="https://arxiv.org/abs/1707.00542">1200 km apart</a>.
 Additionally, every major player in quantum technologies has some sort of quantum communications network.
-The Chinese network spans many nodes in several cities _[source]_, Vienna, Tokyo, and Fermilab are also running more limited QKD networks as well _[source]_. _[Check to see what public programs re: QKD are known in the US]_.
+The <a href="https://spectrum.ieee.org/telecom/security/chinas-2000km-quantum-link-is-almost-complete">Chinese network</a> spans many nodes in several cities, Vienna, Tokyo, and Los Alamos are also running more limited QKD networks as well[^2].
 In general, the United States focuses more on quantum computing, but still has a very active quantum comms academic research community.
-China seems to be most advanced, as they not only have demonstrated ground-space QKD, but also are actively working on space-subsurface QKD _[link to blue water QKD studies]_.
+China seems to be most advanced, as they not only have demonstrated ground-space QKD, but have also kicked off a flurry of research activity on <a href="https://arxiv.org/pdf/1402.4666.pdf">sub-marine QKD links</a>.

-Despite all of this activity, quantum communications is currently limited pretty much entirely to QKD implementations.
-Further, what implementations exist are suboptimal in multiple ways: security proofs often rely on strong assumptions[^1] about many parts of the system, key rates are comically low, and many protocols are stymied by lossy transmission channels.
+A quick glance through the list and you can see that quantum communications is currently limited pretty much entirely to QKD implementations.
+Further, what implementations exist are suboptimal in multiple ways: security proofs often rely on strong assumptions[^3] about many parts of the system, key rates are comically low, and many protocols are stymied by lossy transmission channels.
 There are entire <a href="http://www.vad1.com/publications/">research labs</a> whose activities are entirely dedicated to exposing security flaws in laboratory and commercial QKD implementations.
 In the near term, there is not much use to be had from QKD, but as researchers in the field continue to iterate on their protocols, this may change.

 <h2> The Promise </h2>